THEaustinlopez/portfolio-dashboard/README.md

 #### Special thanks

 I want to give a special thanks to Creative Time for making amazing templates to help me speed up my work.
-As well as I want to thank all of the awesome developers. for these great resources.
+As well as I want to thank all of the awesome developers for these great resources.

 - [MUI](https://mui.com/) - The React UI library for faster and easier web development.
 - [React Table](https://react-table.tanstack.com/) - Lightweight and extensible data tables for React.